jackc/doublecheck/README.md

 created the invalid data can be fixed.
 The `doublecheck` command line tool makes this easy.

-The next place that using doublecheck views can be helpful is while after every test case that integrates with the database.
+The next place that using doublecheck views can be helpful is after every test case that integrates with the database.
 This can detect application errors before they get to production.
 Also, it is common for the beginning of a test to setup the database with initial data needed for the test.
 In complicated domains, it can be easy to accidently setup the database in an invalid state which can render the test unreliable.
-Examining doublecheck views after every test can detect bad test setup.
+Examining doublecheck views before every test can detect bad test setup.

 For the Ruby language, the